Photographic History of Table Mountain

 barrier is seen above and to the left of the camp to protect the area

-when the wash is especially
+when the wash was especially

 active during severe rain storms.
+FF

-from where the previous
+from where the previous picture had

-about where the entrance to
+about where the main entrance to

 Camp Cajon was located.
-Note the historical marker with the
+Note the historical marker, with the

 author's car next to it.
 With the